Weight Loss: The Facts

 Most importantly, be aware that healthy eating doesn’t have to be difficult or boring.
 Just try to make small changes to your diet such as swapping foods or ingredients that are high in calories, fat and sugar for healthier alternatives.

-To find out how many calories are in foods, why not use an online calorie website such as www.caloriecounting.co.uk or www.myfitnesspal.com
+To find out how many calories are in foods, why not use an online calorie website such as www.myfitnesspal.com or use the NHS calorie checker

 Quick tips for shedding pounds

 Whatever diet or eating plan you decide to follow, losing weight seldom comes easily.
-So here are some healthy eating tips that could make a difference:?Always eat breakfast: Saving calories by not eating until lunchtime may sound tempting.
-But there’s lots of evidence to suggest that if you don’t eat within an hour or so after waking up, you’ll take more calories by the end of the day than if you’d had breakfast.
+So here are some healthy eating tips that could make a difference.

 Sit up straight